Itinerant magnetism of chromium under pressure: a DFT+DMFT study

 In figure~\ref{sigma} we present the imaginary part of electronic self-energy $\Sigma$ as a function of imaginary frequency $i\nu$ at ambient pressure and ${p=10}$~GPa.
-The obtained self-energies have a Fermi-liquid-like form with a small quasiparticle damping (i.e., inverse quasiparticle lifetime).
-To estimate the strength of electronic correlations, we compute the quasiparticle mass enhancement $m^*/m\,{=}\,1 - \left[d\,{\rm Im} \Sigma (i\nu)/ d\nu \right]_{\nu\to 0}$ using Pad\'e approximants for self-energy.
-At ambient pressure we obtain ${m^*/m}$ of 1.18 and 1.16 for $t_{2g}$ and $e_g$ states, respectively.
+The obtained frequency dependencies of the self-energy have a Fermi-liquid-like form with a small quasiparticle damping (i.e., inverse quasiparticle lifetime), and have a similar shape and magnitude at temperatures 193 and 1160~K. To estimate the strength of electronic correlations, we compute the quasiparticle mass enhancement $m^*/m\,{=}\,1 - \left[d\,{\rm Im} \Sigma (i\nu)/ d\nu \right]_{\nu\to 0}$ using Pad\'e approximants for self-energy.
+At ambient pressure and temperature of 193~K we obtain ${m^*/m}$ of 1.18 and 1.16 for $t_{2g}$ and $e_g$ states, respectively.
 Upon compression of the lattice, the calculated ratio ${m^*/m}$ decreases monotonically as shown in the inset of figure~\ref{sigma}, that can be explained by an increase of the bandwidth.
+We have also checked that the correlation effects weakly depend on temperature.
+In particular, the difference of averaged ${m^*/m}$ at these temperatures is only about 0.01.
 The obtained values of ${m^*/m}$ indicate that correlation effects in chromium are rather weak.

-This is also confirmed by the study of local dynamic susceptibility $\chi_{\rm loc}(\tau) = \langle S_z(\tau) S_z(0) \rangle$, where $S_z$ is the $z$-component of the local spin operator and $\tau$ is the imaginary time.
+This is also confirmed by the study of local dynamic susceptibility, expressed as a correlation function of local spin operators $\chi_{\rm loc}(\tau) = \langle S_z(\tau) S_z(0) \rangle$, where $S_z$ is the $z$-component of the local spin operator and $\tau$ is the imaginary time.
 In figure~\ref{fig:correlators} we show the dependence $\chi_{\rm loc}(\tau)$ at inverse temperature ${\beta=1/T=7}$~eV$^{-1}$, together with the real part of $\chi_{\rm loc}(\omega)$, obtained by Fourier transform and analytical continuation to real frequency~$\omega$.
 One can see that the local susceptibility shows strong imaginary time dependence, which drops almost to zero at ${\tau \sim \beta/2}$ and the corresponding plateau in real frequency dependence, which shows absence of local magnetic moments (cf. the corresponding dependencies for such strong magnet, as iron).
 Accordingly, the local static susceptibility $\chi_{\rm loc}^0 = \int_0^\beta {\chi_{\rm loc}(\tau) d\tau}$ (not shown) is only weakly temperature dependent.
 Therefore, one can characterize chromium as a weak itinerant magnet.